dbomen/ChatRoomJava/Manuals/Manual.md

 - Go to src/Server/ChatServer.java and change the path, underlined in the image below, to the path of your repository.
 Make sure to include "src/Server/db"\
 ![alt text](media/dep6.png)

+Keep in mind that it might take a little time for the program to work.
+I recommend that you open the *ChatServer.java* and *ChatClient.java* files and wait a minute for them to load.
+I conducted an experiment on another laptop by following the Installation section of this manual.
+That laptop was not very powerful and needed some time.
+Initially, I encountered errors on the client side for about one minute, but then the errors stopped, and the program worked.

 ## HOW TO USE

 To run the application: